engeir/slides/content/2023-01-24-midterm-evaluation-presentation.md

 <!-- .slide: data-transition="fade" -->

-_How linear is the temperature response?_
+_Do non-linear effects become important as an eruption occur when the temperature is in a perturbed state?_

 --